Fatihcloud/Assistants-Api/README.md

 # Assistants-Api

 This is a simple command-line chat application that integrates with OpenAI's API to interact with an assistant.
-The application logs user and assistant messages to a file and maintains a conversation thread.
+The application logs user and assistant messages to a SQLite database and maintains a conversation thread.

 ## Features

 - Interactive chat with an OpenAI assistant
-- Logs conversation to a file
+- Logs conversation to a SQLite database
 - Maintains conversation context within a session

 ## Prerequisites

 - Node.js and npm installed
 - OpenAI API key
-- Create a directory named `logs` in the same directory as the script

 ## Installation